Usumacinta mangroves

-The Usumacinta mangroves ecoregion (WWF ID: NT1437) covers the mangrove forests ont the Gulf Coast of Mexico, around the margins of the Laguna de Términos ("Lagoon of Ends").
+The Usumacinta mangroves ecoregion (WWF ID: NT1437) covers the mangrove forests on the Gulf Coast of Mexico, around the margins of the Laguna de Términos ("Lagoon of Ends").
 The "Ends" in the name refer to the mouths of the rivers that empty into the lagoon, including the Usumacinta River.
 This region, which is due south of the mouth of the Mississippi River across the Gulf of Mexico, receives an estimated one-third of the wintering birds migrating on the Mississippi Flyway.
 It is estimated that the lagoon supports 90 endangered species.

 Location and description

 The lagoon and surroundings are in Campeche State of Mexico.
 The mangroves cover the river deltas of the Usumacinta River and Grijalva River.
 They also cover the margins of the lagoon and inland for 5 km or so where the balance of saline and fresh water supports mangrove species.
 The lagoon is a RAMSAR wetland of international importance.
 The surrounding inland ecoregion is the Pantanos de Centla ecoregion.